john-paul-ruf/my-nft-gen/README.md

  - cosineFactor - changes the 'slice'

 #### Glitch Fractal Effect
-Creates a static glitch for the composite image
-Can be glitched to appear on a percentage of the frames generated
+Creates a static glitch for the composite image.
+Can be glitched to appear on a percentage of the frames generated.
 ##### Config Values
  - theRandom - the fractal amount
  - glitchChance - the percent chance this effect could apply to a given frame

 #### Glitch Inverse Effect
-Inverts all colors for the composite image
-Can be glitched to appear on a percentage of the frames generated
+Inverts all colors for the composite image.
+Can be glitched to appear on a percentage of the frames generated.

-#####
+##### Config Values
  - glitchChance - the percent chance this effect could apply to a given frame

 #### Pixelate Effect
-Creates an animated glitch for the composite image
-Can be glitched to appear on a percentage of the frames generated
+Creates an animated glitch for the composite image.
+Can be glitched to appear on a percentage of the frames generated.
 ##### Config Values
  - lowerRange - a lower and upper value for where the amount of pixelate starts
  - upperRange - a lower and upper value for where the amount of pixelate ends